Projects

 all integrated with AnkiConnect.

-The goal is automation and scalability: audio can be extracted and concatenated into playlists for passive listening, sentence lists can be converted into fully voiced Anki cards, and decks can be analyzed to produce frequency-ranked vocabulary using NLP tools such as spaCy and MeCab.
-The system is designed to be easily extendable to additional languages, and includes utilities for extracting and processing subtitle data into either vocabulary lists or timestamped sentences.
+The goal is automation and scalability: audio can be extracted and concatenated into playlists for passive listening, sentence lists can be converted into fully voiced Anki cards, and decks can be analyzed to produce frequency-ranked vocabulary using NLP tools such as spaCy.
+The system is configured through YAML, currently has defaults for Japanese and Spanish, and is designed to be easily extendable to additional languages and card workflows.